-The front towing eyes are rated to 1,500 kg each.
+The front towing eyes are rated to 1,500 kg each and the rear towing eye to 1,375 kg.
 Any load (static or dynamic) applied to these locations must not exceed the rated capacity of each point.

 Care should be taken not to damage the bumper fascia or other vehicle components with the tow rope or recovery system, during recovery.